cloudflare/cloudflare-docs/content/api-shield/security/mtls/_index.md

 ## Availability

 All Cloudflare plans can set up mTLS with a Cloudflare-managed certificate authority (CA).
-For certificates from another CA, use [Cloudflare Access](/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication/).
+For certificates from another CA, Enterprise users can [bring their own CA via API](/ssl/client-certificates/byo-ca-api-shield/).

 ## Limitations